tballmsft/WhenDo/README.md

 - P: press pin P0

 When you find the input event you want, press the B button to accept it.

+Each input event is displayed as an animation on the micro:bit screen, which are presented below (or via a single letter, as shown above, depending on how you configure the application):

 ### Output events